jhlouw/UJEnrichmentWeek/Azure Web Development/1. Azure Web Apps/Azure Web Apps.md

 - Use Visual Studio Code to build a PHP and MySQL Web site
 - Provision an Azure Web App to host the Web site
-- Deploy the Web site using FTP
+- Deploy the Web site using git

 <a name="Prerequisites"></a>
 ### Prerequisites ###